Dog and Cat Allergy Treatments in Richmond

 - Dietary trials

 Pets are just as capable of experiencing allergic reactions as we are.
 They can become allergic to certain ingredients in their diet, along with fleas, dust mites, pollen, mold spores, and even grass.
-Atopy, contact dermatitis, and food allergies are the three major types of allergies seen in pets.
+Atopy, contact dermatitis, and food allergies are the three major types of allergies seen in dogs and cats.
 Symptoms can include:

 Atopy (seasonal, caused by allergies to certain weed pollens and dust mites)